 Sometimes you don't say what you're feeling because you're afraid of conflict.
 You don't want to start a fight.
 You don't want to make things worse.
 You don't want to be the one who "ruins everything" by being honest.

 But silence isn't peace.
-Avoiding conflict doesn't solve problems—it just postpones them.
+Avoiding conflict doesn't solve problems.
+It just postpones them.
 And sometimes, you need to process your feelings before you can decide whether or how to address them directly.

-Why Anonymous Matters for Relationship Rants
+Why Anonymous Works for Relationship Rants

 You also protect yourself.
 You don't have to worry about your words being used against you later.
 You don't have to fear judgment from mutual friends.
 You don't have to manage how your feelings will be received or interpreted.

 Relationships are complicated.
 They bring joy and pain, connection and conflict, understanding and misunderstanding.
 It's normal to have mixed feelings.
 It's normal to need space to process.
-It's normal to need an outlet for emotions you can't express directly.
+It's normal to need an outlet for emotions you can't say directly.

 Frequently Asked Questions

-Try these prompts to express your feelings:
+Try these prompts to get started:

 What's something a friend or family member did that hurt you but you haven't told them?